 Watching the 1983 New York City Marathon was not dissimilar to watching an Alfred Hitchcock Thriller.
 As the race footage rolls along, it covers an unaware leader, Geoff Smith, gradually and methodically being hunted down by Dixon.
 The pick-off was timely in that over the 26.2 mile race, he catches Smith and slips past him with just a few hundred meters to go.
 The carnage in the chute: Geoff Smith on his back, splayed prone on the concrete, defeated and exhausted, while Dixon stands with arms raised, heaven-ward.

-Rod Dixon is nearly as infamous for his incredible running career as he is for his appreciation of a good brew.
-Knowing this and having my own appreciation for the occasional wobbly pop, I welcomed Rod to Victoria my way.
+Dixon is nearly as infamous for his incredible running career as he is for his appreciation of a good brew.
+Knowing this and having my own appreciation for the occasional wobbly pop, I welcomed him to town with a brew.

 The letter quoted a federal law ordinance number, which contained disguised race numerology like 262208-59-83 which is 26.2 miles, 2:08:59 in 1983; the official letter provided further explicit and legal sounding instruction, requiring the visitor’s attention.
 The hotel staff were accommodating in placing said kit on his bed, in plain view, so he would not miss it.
 A wanton tact, but functional in it’s effect.